anngan/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * 4. Merging the data of t and t2.
 Setting new labels in the newly created variable.
 Applying the function factor.
 Melting the data.
 * 5. Creating the table for the new tidy data.

+## Variables
+1. test/train
+2.
+3. activity: it relates to the action that the subject was taking when being tested.
+In this variable, different labels can be distinguished. **walking, walking_upstairs, walking_downstairs, sitting, standing, laying**.